Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 # Descriptive Part

-This "Grand Domaine" was separated into two different courses: Service Oriented Architecture and Middleware.
-For SOA, the goal was to get an introduction to service-oriented web development through an online course and two lab projects where we had to use the concepts learned along the way.
-For Middleware, the format was a bit different.
+This "Grand Domaine" was separated into four different courses: Service Oriented Architecture, Middleware, Software Engineering and Cloud and Edge Computing.

+- For SOA, the goal was to get an introduction to service-oriented web development through an online course and two lab projects where we had to use the concepts learned along the way.

+- For Middleware, the format was a bit different.
 While the course was also online, the practical work was much more guided and took the form of standard "Travaux Pratiques" where we experienced the different concepts: oneM2M, MQTT, ACME or node-red.

+- For Cloud and Edge Computing the goal was to understand the basics of cloud infrastructure and operation.
+The course was focused on Open Stack and Virtualization.

+- The Software Engineering part was done through the course of the innovative project where we adopted a Agile methodology and the Service Oriented Architecture project labs where we had to implement a CI/CD pipeline for the application we where developping.

 # Technical Part

-## Middleware

 ## Service Architecture

-# Analytical Part
+## Software Engineering

+I wrote an entire report on Software Engineering with a focus on DevOps, available here: [Automation and DevOps in the Space Industry: Focus on GitLab-CI][1]

+[1]:/download/devops-report.pdf

 ## Middleware

-## Service Architecture
+## Cloud and Edge Computing